Exempt Religious Denominations

 - The United Reformed Church

-The Ecclesiastical Exemption Order 2010 (2) removes the exemption from all other denominations and faiths.
+The Ecclesiastical Exemption Order (Listed Buildings and Conservation Areas)(England) 2010 (ref.
+2) only applies to those denominations above.
 Relevant works proposed by all other denominations and faiths require listed building consent and planning permission for relevant demolition in conservation areas in exactly the same way as the equivalent works to secular buildings.

-The exemption was retained by these five denominations in England because they had, or were willing to put in place, a system of control for works to their ecclesiastical buildings which met the conditions laid down by the Government in a code of practice (3).
+The exemption was retained by these five denominations because they had, or were willing to put in place, a system of control for works to their ecclesiastical buildings which met the conditions laid down by the government in a code of practice (ref.
+3).

 In each denomination the members of the advisory/decision-making bodies will, between them, have expert knowledge of the history, development and use of church buildings, the liturgy of the denomination, church architecture and conservation of historic buildings and their contents.